 Banking, Money and Taxes in Mozambique

-Expats moving to Mozambique will find that banking, money and taxes do not work as smoothly as they do in most countries.
-As the country is notably underdeveloped, the ease and accessibility of banking cannot be found in Mozambique.
+The banking sector in Mozambique has faced many challenges in recent years.
+However, it does seem like things are looking up.
+Still, expats moving to Mozambique will find that banking, money and taxes do not work as smoothly as they do in most Western countries.
+As the country is notably underdeveloped, ease and accessibility of banking is hard to find in Mozambique.

 Money in Mozambique

-The currency of Mozambique is the Metical (MZN) divided into 100 centavos.
+The currency of Mozambique is the Metical (MZN) which is divided into 100 centavos.
 The plural is meticais.

-The first metical (MZM) was introduced in 1980, after Mozambique's independence.
-With the introduction of the second metical in 2006, the first metical was phased out by 2012.
+The first metical was introduced in 1980, after Mozambique gained independence.
+The second metical was introduced in 2006.
+This led to the first metical being phased out by 2012.
 The currency is abbreviated to MT, which precedes the amount.

 Banking in Mozambique

 There are a number of banks in Mozambique.
-International banks include like Barclays Bank, and there are a few South African banks like First National Bank Mozambique and Standard Bank.
+International banks like Barclays Bank, and a few South African banks like First National Bank Mozambique and Standard Bank, operate here.
 Most of the head offices are located in Maputo, with branches spread out across the country.
+Withdrawing large amounts of currency out of a Mozambican bank account can prove to be difficult.
+Expats often choose to keep a non-Mozambican bank account for working with larger sums of money.

 Opening a bank account